Mahane Yehuda market — where the locals shop

 It was my first experience of Kosher food, and it definitely won’t be my last.
 Jerusalem was somewhere I never thought would welcome such a modern eating and drinking complex, but I was completely wrong.

 Boutique hotels in Jerusalem

-There are plenty of excellent boutique hotel options in Jerusalem, which are also within walking distance of Mahane Yehuda market.
-My post covers 3 of the best centrally located boutique hotels in Jerusalem: Bezalel Hotel, Harmony Hotel and Hotel Malka.
+There are plenty of excellent boutique hotels in Jerusalem, many of them within walking distance of Mahane Yehuda market.
+Check out 3 of the best centrally located boutique hotels in Jerusalem: Bezalel Hotel, Harmony Hotel and Hotel Malka.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.